wenzhengjiang/xv6-labs-2020/README.md

 ### [Traps](https://github.com/wenzhengjiang/xv6-labs-2020/tree/traps)
 Implemented backtrace by walking up the stack, and periodic callback system calls.

 This lab requires a good understanding about what's happending during the trap.
-I was surprised how easy to implement callback is the os level with a bit of hacking in trap functions.
+I'm surprised how easy it is to implement callback in the os level with a only bit of hacking in trap functions.

 Note:
 * In xv6, each process has exactly one kernel stack page and user stack page, which store all the function calls states in kernel space and user space respectively.